Wilderness first aid involves a mindset of self-confidence and the belief you can do it.

 “Graveyards are full of people who said it would never happen to them.”

-If you have any other information, suggestions, or thoughts on wilderness first aid, please leave a comment below.
+If you have any other thoughts or questions about wilderness first aid, please leave a comment below.

 Stay safe, secure and prepared,